 To Make the Pecan Crust:

-• Turn the dough out of the food processor and knead it lightly several times to incorporate any extra flour.
-At this point, the dough can be wrapped and refrigerated for several days.
+• Knead dough, use or chill: Turn the dough out of the food processor and knead it lightly several times to incorporate any extra flour.
 If you’re ready to use it now, spray a deep-dish 9-inch tart shell with a removable bottom with nonstick cooking spray.
+Or, wrap the dough in plastic wrap and refrigerate; it will keep for several days.

 To Make the Fresh Peach Filling: